wagenrace/Cytodata-hackathon-2021/README.md

 * ‘Bad’: Colonies with differentiated cells
 * ‘Empty’: Empty wells, no or very few cells

-We imaged human iPSC cells on 96-well plates over 2 weeks using the Incucyte and VIPS time-lapse imaging devices.
+We imaged human iPSC cells on 96-well plates over 2 weeks using Sartorius Incucyte device.
 For your convenience we provide a training set divided as above in good, bad, empty and test sets with real-life examples.

 Images will have single cells from early timepoints dividing to make colonies over time; feel free to take full advantage of cell morphology, colony morphology and/or context features such as how distant cells are to each other over time, etc..